cemrekaraoglan/ifc-rasterization/README.md

 1. Ensure you have all the required dependencies installed.
 2. Update the path to the desired IFC file in the script.
-3. Run the script to generate the 3D meshes, point cloud, and perform the analysis.
+3. Run the script to generate the 3D meshes, and point cloud, and perform the analysis.

 ## Output